Skip to Content

 Disney Quick Service Dining Plan

-With the Disney Quick Service dining plan, you get 2 quick service credits and 2 snack credits for each night you’re staying at a Disney resort.
+With the Disney Quick Service dining plan, you get 1 refillable resort mug, plus 2 quick service credits and 1 snack credit for each night you’re staying at a Disney resort.

-Snacks are quick eats or drinks, like a Mickey ice cream bar or an iced coffee.
+Snacks are quick bites or drinks, like a Mickey ice cream bar or an iced coffee.

 Quick service restaurants are casual, counter service or food truck type places.